IniongunIsaac/Tiv-Bible/README.md

 An Android Holy Bible application (in TIV language) developed using Kotlin, MVVM with repository pattern, LiveData, ViewModel, Rx, Dagger2, Room, Material Design, Navigation Components, Data Binding and some other libraries from Android Jetpack.
 The application uses Room extensively for offline storage which ensures that content is delivered to users fast and without delays.
 The following are the features of the app:

-##### Authentication:
-Users can sign in using their email and password or sign up for a free account with a formal name, email and password.
-Users are optionally required to verify their phone number using SMS verification.

 ##### Light and Dark Mode:
 The app deploys a really simple, intuitive yet sophisticated user interface to give you great experience.
 To this effect, the app allows you to dynamically switch between light and dark modes while going through its content.